tutorbookapp/old-tutorbook/tutorials/Utilities.md

 - When is this user available?
 - Is this a paid user?
 If so, what is their hourly rate?
 - What district (or `access`) is this user a part of?

+## Migration Utilities

+The utilities included in `utils/migrate` are mostly for one-time-use to migrate older data structures to work with newer code (e.g. renaming a field or naming Firestore user documents by Firebase Authentication user ID instead of email).